 These rules and regulations are the official rules of the WWBS.
 These rules are subject to change at any time without notice.
 It is the responsibility of each competitor to read and understand these rules.
 By entering into a WWBS event you agree to abide by all of the rules and criteria set forth below.
 Furthermore you agree that the tournament director or his representative have the final decision in all matters related to the tournament and its outcome.

 Should a protest for eligibility occur the tournament director will withhold any winnings while an investigation into the eligibility of the protested angler takes place.
 It is each angler’s responsibility to know and understand the eligibility requirements of any WWBS event prior to entering that event.

-1: Participation: Participation in a WWBS event is open to anyone providing a team or team
+1: Participation: Participation in a WWBS event is open to anyone providing a team or team member has not:

-Once an angler fishes their second Pro event in a calendar year as a Pro they are then immediately ineligible to compete in any WWBS event.
+Once an angler fishes their third Pro event in a calendar year as a Pro they are then immediately ineligible to compete in any WWBS event.
 This includes the year end championship.The tournament director has the final decision of who is eligible to fish a WWBS event.